lynkos/blog/_posts/2025-03-19-play-windows-games.md

 - Graphics APIs (i.e. D3DMetal, DXMT, DXVK, etc.)

 ### Bottles
-I store my Wine prefixes, i.e. bottles, in `$HOME/Bottles`.
+I store my Wine prefixes, i.e. bottles, in `$HOME/Bottles`{: .filepath}.
 Each bottle is virtual Windows environment (e.g. Windows 10) with its own C: drive and all its standard folders (e.g. Windows and Program Files), as well as:
 - Windows registry
 - System settings
 - One or more Windows applications/software